F3 Cup is the UK's only championship catering exclusively for close-to-contemporary Formula 3 machinery.

 - Budgets range from £18,000 for a self-run car or £45,000 for a fully supported arrive and drive deal with a team

 - Eligible F3 cars are available to purchase from just £12,000.
-The series consists of three classes to cover cars from 1st January 1981 - 31st December 2011, plus the aforementioned F3 Open class and an Invitation Class for other Formula 3 cars at the organisers discretion
+The series consists of two classes to cover cars from 1st January 1981 - 31st December 2016, plus the aforementioned F3 Open class and an Invitation Class for other Formula 3 cars at the organisers discretion

 - Engine rebuilds for F3-spec engines are typically £8,000 - £10,000 and should be sufficient for at least two full seasons